Building a Bridge As You Walk On It

 Second, you can let yourself off the hook for being stuck.
 When we want transformation in our lives, we’re moving towards something that hasn’t existed for us.
 Give yourself a break.
 Celebrate your courage and openness to possibility.
 Put aside the worry about the money, or the time, or how you’ll get there and appreciate what it has taken for you to come to this moment of readiness.

 My first Learning & Development Director coached me one day about a project that our company had identified.
-We were to provide training for 3,000 employees who had never received training – not just in our company, but this population had never received training in our entire industry.
+We provided 3,000 employees who had never received training – not just in our company, but this population had never received training in our entire industry.
 And it was full of constraints.
 There was no travel budget.
 We couldn’t do workshops.
 We couldn’t bring people to the Learning Center.
-I had to finish the project in one year because that was the only budget that would be allocated.
+I had to finish the project in one budget year.
 AND it was 1990, and there were no internet or online tools.

 I was up for the challenge and also scared to death.
-This was my first job in L&D. I was still a rookie!
+This position was my first job in L&D. I was still a rookie!
 I had no idea of where, to begin with, something unprecedented.
 When I told my Director that this might be outside of my ability to deliver, she said something that has become a compass for innovation and personal transformation since that moment.
 She said, “We’re going to build the bridge as we walk across it.”
 WOW!
 I immediately had a picture in my mind!
 These words gave me so much power and freedom!
 They meant I could invent and innovate!
 It meant I was free NOT to have a plan with all the details but could chunk out areas to explore.
 These words suggested we would need to experiment, see what did and didn’t work – and have permission to fail!

 So, what does it mean to “build the bridge as you walk across it”?